-- (1) The following requirements shall be followed in the preparation of the Specifications: - (a) Specifications are to be detailed but not brand specific, unless standardized in accordance with Policy # 14 Standardization to maintain a competitive procurement process. - (b) Where the Specification requirements of the Client Department will result in a single source purchase, the Client Department shall follow Policy # 11 Noncompetitive Procurements. - (c) Where the Specifications relate to matters that are addressed under the Corporate Energy Policy, they shall be approved by the City's Manager of Energy Initiatives to ensure that they meet the requirements of said policy. - (d) Client Departments shall advise the Information Technology Division of procurements that relate to new software purchases and shall comply with the Corporate Computer and Technology Acceptable Use Policy and Security Policies.
+- (1) The following requirements shall be followed in the preparation of the Specifications: - (a) Specifications are to be detailed but not brand specific, unless standardized in accordance with Policy # 14 Standardization to maintain a competitive procurement process. - (b) Where the Specification requirements of the Client Department will result in a single source purchase, the Client Department shall follow Policy # 11 Non-competitive Procurements. - (c) Where the Specifications relate to matters that are addressed under the Corporate Energy Policy, they shall be approved by the City's Manager of Energy Initiatives to ensure that they meet the requirements of said policy. - (d) Client Departments shall advise the Information Technology Division of procurements that relate to new software purchases and shall comply with the Corporate Computer and Technology Acceptable Use Policy and Security Policies.
 Specifications shall be approved by Director of Information Technology or Authorized Delegate to ensure that they meet the requirements of said policies. - (e) Vendors or potential vendors shall not be requested to expend time, money or effort on design or in developing Specifications or otherwise to help define a requirement beyond the normal level of service expected from vendors.
-Where such services are required, - (i) the Manager of Procurement must be advised; - (ii) the contracted vendor will be considered a consultant and will not be allowed to make an offer of the supply of the Goods and/or Services; - (iii) and where a vendor is retained or is anticipated to be retained to complete preliminary design or development work, Client Departments shall engage the Procurement Section during the preliminary planning stages of the project to determine if follow-on or multi-phase assignments are anticipated and to determine the appropriate competitive procurement process to be used and whether a report to Council is necessary with respect to the project; - (iv) a fee shall be paid, the amount of which shall be determined and agreed upon by the vendor before the services commence; and - (v) the detailed Specifications shall become the property of the City, and can be used in obtaining Bids. - (f) Notwithstanding any assistance in the preparation of the Specifications by a consultant, the Specifications shall be and remain the property of the City. - (g) Where it is not possible to prepare precise Specifications to issue a Request for Tenders, a Request for Proposals shall be issued.
+Where such services are required, - (i) the Manager of Procurement must be advised; - (ii) the contracted vendor will be considered a consultant and will not be allowed to make an offer of the supply of the Goods and/or Services; - (iii) a fee shall be paid, the amount of which shall be determined and agreed upon by the vendor before the services commence; and - (iv) the detailed Specifications shall become the property of the City, and can be used in obtaining Bids. - (f) Notwithstanding any assistance in the preparation of the Specifications by a consultant, the Specifications shall be and remain the property of the City. - (g) Where it is not possible to prepare precise Specifications to issue a Request for Tenders, a Request for Proposals shall be issued.
 The Client Department, in cooperation with the Procurement Section, shall prepare evaluation criteria and weightings for the criteria.
-The RFP shall clearly distinguish those requirements that are deemed mandatory and non-mandatory and shall clearly outline how these items will be evaluated. - (h) When preparing the Specifications, the Client Department shall be knowledgeable of the Ontarians with Disabilities Act, 2001, the Accessibility for

-Ontarians with Disabilities Act, 2005 and their regulations thereunder, as amended, re-enacted or replaced from time to time, and the City's Barrier Free Design Guidelines 2006 or the most recent version and apply those requirements with respect to procuring Goods and/or Services and in the development of the Specifications.
+The RFP shall clearly distinguish those requirements that are deemed mandatory and non-mandatory and shall clearly outline how these items will be evaluated. - (h) When preparing the Specifications, the Client Department shall be knowledgeable of the Ontarians with Disabilities Act, 2001, the Accessibility for Ontarians with Disabilities Act, 2005 and their regulations thereunder, as amended, re-enacted or replaced from time to time, and the City's Barrier Free Design Guidelines 2006 or the most recent version and apply those requirements with respect to procuring Goods and/or Services and in the development of the Specifications.